denis-beurive/oracle-dev/doc/aq-notes.md

 ### Create the AQ administrator

-Connect to the database as `system` user:
+Connect to the database as `system` user, into the ontainer "`XEPDB1`":

 	DB_HOST="..."
 	sqlplus system/1234@//${DB_HOST}/XEPDB1

+> Please note that it is very important to connect into the container "`XEPDB1`".
+>
+> If you the session is not associated with the container "`XEPDB1`", then alter it:
+> `alter session set container = XEPDB1`.

 Turn off substitution printings: